 - During the distribution of the elements, a distance of 6 feet between family units must be maintained.
-This means only two family units, one in each corner of the altar rail, will be allowed at a time.

-- As you kneel at the altar, you may remove your mask and hold it in one hand.
+- As you approach the altar, you may remove your mask and hold it in one hand.
 You may then either hold out your hand, which indicates that you desire the bread only; or you may look at the priest and open your mouth, which indicates you desire a host intincted in wine.
 The priest will sanitize his hands after each distribution of an intincted host.

 - A distance of 6 feet should be maintained throughout our time together.
 This includes when exiting and entering the building.
 Handshakes and hugs should be avoided as well.